 It is easy and (relatively) reasonably priced to see much of England and Scotland relying solely on public transit from the major cities.

 WC: There are WC on essentially all trains (not on the Tube) and they are the nicest of any I've been on overseas.
-I've only been on one that had run out of paper (ONE!!).
-The stations also generally have free WC, though some of the more remote aren't monitored often.
+I've only been on one that had run out of paper (one - ever!!).
+The stations also generally have free WC, though some of the more remote ones aren't monitored often.